thediveo/thediveo.github.io/docs/art/pkgsite.md

 }
 ```

+Then, view the package documentation from a locally running pkgsite, open the
-Then, to use it, open the command palette in VSCode and select "**Tasks: Run
+command palette in VSCode and select "**Tasks: Run Task**".
+Select "**view Go
-Task**".
-Select "**view Go module documentation**".
-Then wait for `pkgsite` to
+module documentation**".
+Then wait for `pkgsite` to spin up and the new "Simple
-spin up and the new "Simple Browser" to render the pkgsite.
-Press Ctrl-C in the
+Browser" to render the pkgsite.

-pkgsite task terminal to terminate pkgsite and close the terminal.
+Press Ctrl-C in the pkgsite task terminal to terminate pkgsite and close the
+terminal.

 Please note that `pkgsite` in this local setup does not support searching, just
 viewing package documentation when you know the correct import path.

-Do **not** run the "view pkgsite" task, as it is an internal task and VSCode
+Do **not** run any of the "don't Run Task this! -- view pkgsite" and "don't Run
+Task this! -- pkgsite service" tasks directly, as they are internal tasks and
-unfortunately does not support hiding such internal tasks.
+VSCode unfortunately does not support hiding "internal" tasks.